YARMARK/Assessment-manager-api/README.md

 To run this project by using cf cloud use next step:

-* Create services with name like services ref in manifest.yml file
+* Create services with name like service ref in manifest.yml file

 ```
     cf create service <Service name><Service plan><Instance name>